 Following the engagement process, the National Library decided to change the scope of the policy to only include the general collections.
-Changes to the following sections were made to reflect this change in slope - these are the most significant changes since the draft.
+Changes to the following sections were made to reflect this change in scope - these are the most significant changes since the draft.
 In particular:

-- About this policy we changes to remove reference to research collections and ATL - Scope ATL and other research collections have been included as "out of scope" - Circumstances for removal there were statements in the explanation section of the table which noted which collections each circumstance applied to.
+- About this policy wording changes to remove reference to research collections and ATL - Scope research collections changed to ATL collections and have been included as "out of scope" - Circumstances for removal there were statements in the explanation section of the table which noted which collections each circumstance applied to.
 These have been removed.

-No substantive changes have been made to the communication for removal or principles to reflect the change in scope.
+No substantive changes have been made to the Circumstances for removal or principles to reflect the change in scope.